20 Best Chinese New Year Books for Kids

 Sam and the Lucky Money / 小善的壓歲錢

-In this heartwarming story, a little boy, Sam (小善) gets a red envelope with a few dollars from his grandparents.
-Excited to go shopping with his mother, sweets and toys catch his eye.
+In this heartwarming story, Sam (小善) receives a red envelope with a few dollars from his grandparents.
+During his exciting shopping trip with his mother, sweets and toys catch his eye.
+However, he remembers an elderly homeless man on the street with no shoes or socks on that wintry day.
+Will he use his red envelope for himself or the man on the street?

 小善的壓歲錢 Sam and the Lucky Money - realistic watercolor illustrations - Montessori friendly picture book about Chinese culture for children